gpt-auto/extension/README.md

 2. Enter your username or identifier (keep it short, e.g., "fr")
 3. Save the file

-Note: Make sure to set up your username in username.txt before adding the extension to Chrome, as this identifier is required for processing quiz content.
+⚠️ **IMPORTANT**: Make sure to set up your username in username.txt before adding the extension to Chrome, as this identifier is required for processing quiz content.